• Skip to primary navigation

 Hybrid algorithms merge CPUs with QPUs

-The development of hybrid quantum and classical algorithms is another aspect of creating useful quantum computing platforms.
+Developing hybrid quantum and classical algorithms is another aspect of creating useful quantum computing platforms.
 That is one of the team’s goals from the U.S. Department of Energy’s Argonne National Laboratory and Los Alamos National Laboratory, along with researchers at Clemson University and Fujitsu Laboratories of America.
 The team has developed hybrid algorithms to run on quantum machines and has demonstrated them for practical applications using IBM quantum computers.
 To distinguish between the two platforms, the team refers to the classical and quantum stages of hybrid algorithms as central processing units (CPUs) for classical computers and quantum processing units (QPUs) for quantum computers.

 The new hybrid algorithms are designed to blend classical and quantum computers’ best features and capabilities to address the limitations of both systems.
 For example, quantum computers have only a small number of qubits and, therefore, limited memory capacity, while classical computers have large memories capable of storing huge datasets.
 Conversely, algorithms on quantum computers excel at solving certain classes of problems compared with classical algorithms.

-Graph partitioning and clustering were used as examples of practical optimization problems that can be solved with today’s quantum computers.
+Graph partitioning and clustering were examples of practical optimization problems that can be solved with today’s quantum computers.
 A small partitioning problem can be handled directly by current QPUs, while a larger problem requires a hybrid quantum-classical approach.
 As the problem grows in size, the researchers used decomposition methods borrowed from high-performance computing and numerical analysis to split the problem into smaller chunks that the QPU can handle with help from the CPU.

 Hybrid algorithms for materials simulations

-A team composed of researchers from Microsoft Research, Columbia University, and ETH Zurich expects large-scale quantum computing to be realized within the next ten years.
-Preparing for that development, the team is developing hybrid quantum-classical algorithms on small quantum computers that will provide a roadmap to similar algorithms on larger quantum platforms for the analysis of strongly correlated crystalline materials or complex molecules, and even quantum materials, which exhibit a wide variety of interesting physical phenomena and have a broad range of applications.
+A team of researchers from Microsoft Research, Columbia University, and ETH Zurich expects large-scale quantum computing to be realized within the next ten years.
+Preparing for that development, the team is developing hybrid quantum-classical algorithms on small quantum computers that will provide a roadmap to similar algorithms on larger quantum platforms for the analysis of strongly correlated crystalline materials or complex molecules and even quantum materials, which exhibit a wide variety of interesting physical phenomena and have a broad range of applications.

 The envisioned algorithm solves a self-consistently determined problem via a feedback loop between quantum and classical computation.
 A quantum computer enables much larger and more accurate simulations than with any known classical algorithm and will allow many open questions in quantum materials to be resolved once a small quantum computer with around one hundred logical qubits becomes available.